drogers141/imdb-info-local-videos/README.md

 - Movies mtime - movies ordered by most recently added (file mtime of the directory holding the movie)
 - TV mtime - tv series ordered by most recently added

-If you click the ratings/title area for a title, the list of titles found in the title search will be shown in case the wrong title was picked.
+The website allows you to correct the rating and summary for a title if the wrong one was chosen by the algorithm.
+If you click the ratings/title area for a title, the list of titles found in the title search will be shown.
 You can update with one of the listed title urls or enter a title url in the bottom to update the info.